Category: Media

 Incomplete videos

-I actually found the video below interesting – and it’s recent – post Jubilee from June 2022, and one of the subjects even references a book on social class directly.
+I actually found this interesting – and it’s recent – post Jubilee from June 2022, and one of the subjects even references a book on social class directly.

 The problem is I think it cuts off early!